Ethorf/not-your-thoughts/README.md

 ## Features
 * User can Create Custom Prompts to remind themselves what they'd like to journal about
+* User will be able to see their progress towards their goal visually indicated by glowing pillars which gradually fill in as they write more.
 * User can listen to some sweet soothing ambient music while journalling
-* User Can unlock new modes / features by achieving certain amounts of consecutive days while journalling
+* User Can unlock new modes / features by achieving certain amounts of consecutive days while journalling (Still in Progress)
+* User can save entries for analyis later (Still in progress)